-like almost everything today your car has a computer and if its 1996 or newer it has an OBD2 which is on board diagnostics second-generation, than codes can be read easily.
+Like almost everything new today, your car has a computer, and if it’s 1996 or newer, it has an OBDII port which stands for onboard diagnostics second-generation, that allows for error codes to be easily read.

-The main thing most look at is how the engine is running which can be done by scanning the computer codes.
+The main thing most look at is how the engine is running, which can be done by scanning the onboard computer codes.

-When you get a check engine light it can makes you feel like, what does that that mean?
-Why cant it simply tell you more?
+When you get a check engine light, it can make you feel like, what does that mean?

-As you can see using a scan tool makes things easier than troubleshooting from nothing and give you an idea what is wrong and where to start.
+As you can see, using a scan tool makes things easier than troubleshooting from nothing and give you an idea of what is wrong and where to start.

-Something that is quite commonly done also is simply Google the code and your vehicle model and year and read through the forums to get a idea what others have done to solve the problem.
+Something that is also commonly done is simply Google the code and your vehicle model and year and read through the forums to get an idea of what others have done to solve the problem.

-There will be times when a problem is too complex to fix for the average DIY backyard mechanic, but for the easy fixes such as O2 sensor the Pocket-Scan can be a nice money saver.
+There will be times when a problem is too complex to fix for the average DIY backyard mechanic, but for the easy fixes such as the O2 sensor, the Pocket-Scan can be a nice money saver.

-The Actron CP9125 PocketScan Code Reader really is a nice inexpensive easy way to to read your codes and give you some knowledge whether to repair it yourself, or take it to the shop.
+The Actron CP9125 PocketScan Code Reader really is a nice inexpensive, easy way to read your codes and give you some knowledge on whether to repair it yourself or take it to the shop.